EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 * __Developer name.
 Short description.
 Desired resolution.__

+Carpenter.
+What do we want to do with vector views, matrices, etc.  Decision about what to do (isn't that always the desired resolution)?

 Betancourt.
 What's holding up the new Cholesky branch?
 Merge or not to merge, otherwise what needs to be done.

 Margossian. root finder: I realize we were going with Eigen's dogleg method, but we should consider KINSOL's solver, which will be easier to parallelize.